AGZO: Activation-Guided Zeroth-Order Optimization for LLM Fine-Tuning: Experiments

 \textbf{\textsc{Qwen3-0.6B}.} Table~\ref{tab:qwen3-0.6b} shows that AGZO achieves consistently stronger downstream performance than existing ZO baselines across a broad set of benchmarks.
 By producing update directions that are better aligned with the true gradient, AGZO enables more effective optimization under the same query budget.
 As a result, AGZO converges to better solutions and noticeably narrows the performance gap between zeroth-order fine-tuning and first-order training.

 \textbf{\textsc{Qwen3-4B}.} Table~\ref{tab:qwen3-4b} reports the results on Qwen3-4B.
 Under the same hardware setting, FO method runs out of memory, whereas ZO methods remain feasible.
 AGZO consistently outperforms MeZO and LOZO on this larger scale.
-AGZO successfully bridges the gap between memory efficiency and optimization quality, enabling effective fine-tuning of larger models on consumer-grade GPUs.
+AGZO narrow down the gap between memory efficiency and optimization quality, enabling effective fine-tuning of larger models on consumer-grade GPUs.

 \textbf{\textsc{Pangu-1B}.} Table~\ref{tab:pangu-1b-gpu} summarizes the performance of AGZO and various baselines on the Pangu-1B model.
 Overall, AGZO consistently outperforms existing zeroth-order baselines (MEZO and LOZO) and non-training baselines (zero-shot prompting and in-context learning) on most tasks, demonstrating the effectiveness of our approach in adapting large models with limited gradient information.